Skip to content

 This way when no other value for "tag" is provided by the user, the filtering will always include a condition tag=None.

-You can also specify this settings for all fields at the same time in the Config:
+You can also specify this setting for all fields at the same time in model_config:

 class BookFilterSchema(FilterSchema):